michaellambgelo/michaellambgelo.github.io/_posts/2022-03-07-introducing-status_michaellamb_dev.md

 ## What is Docker

-Docker combines an application and its depdencies in a package which can be executed in a isolated container runtime.
+Docker combines an application and its depdencies in a package which can be executed in an isolated container runtime.

 ## VM vs Container